sccn/sccn.github.io/workshops/Symposium_SIESTA_2025.md

 Registration
 ---------------------
-There is no cost.
-However, if you want lunch, please email [Adrien](mailto:adrien.romain.marque@gmail.com).
+There’s no fee, but if you would like to get a (free) lunch, please email [Adrien](mailto:adrien.romain.marque@gmail.com).

 Location and date
 -------